danbz/aesthetic-programming/source/bibliography.md

 - “Anatomies of Intelligence & the Concept of Aesthesis.”
 Joana Chicau and Jonathan Reus. <https://anatomiesofintelligence.github.io/>.
 - Andersen, Christian Ulrik, and Geoff Cox. *A Peer-Reviewed Journal About Datafied Research*, no. 4 (June 2015). https://aprja.net//issue/view/8402>.
 - Andersen, Christian Ulrik, and Geoff Cox. *A Peer-Reviewed Journal About Machine Feeling*, no. 8 (June 2019). <https://aprja.net//issue/view/8133>.
+- Andersen, Christian Ulrik, and Søren Bro Pold. *The Metainterface: The Art of Platforms, Cities, and Clouds*.
+Cambridge, MA: MIT Press, 2018.
 - Apprich, Clemens.
 “Introduction.” in *Pattern Discrimination*.
 Edited by Clemens Apprich, Florian Cramer, Wendy Hui Kyon Chun, and Hito Steyerl, x-xii.
 Minneapolis, MN: University of Minnesota Press and Lüneberg, DE: Meson Press, 2018.
 - Austin, John Langshaw. *How to Do Things with Words*.
 Oxford, UK: Clarendon Press, 1975.
 - Balsamo, Anne. *Technologies of the Gendered Body: Reading Cyborg Women*.
 Durham, NC: Duke University Press, 1995.